dddrrreee/cs140e-20win/labs/15-vm-ops/PRELAB.md

 ### 2. refactor 6-threads to put your code in `libpi/my-src`

-As a preperatory step towards making user-level processes, you should also refactor your threads lab so that the thread code is in your `libpi/my-src`.
+As a preparatory step towards making user-level processes, you should also refactor your threads lab so that the thread code is in your `libpi/my-src`.

 In order to minimize boring bugs, I'd suggest doing it as follows:

    0. Make sure it still compiles before doing anything:

         % cd 6-threads/threads.new
         % make clean
         % make